GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-09/index.md

 you host a service on your .com that's used by your .co.uk—then you should follow [**First-Party Sets**](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/).
-This proposal defines a way of declaring the sites that you want to form a set and then marking cookies as "SameParty" so that they are only sent for contexts inside of that set.
+This proposal defines a way of declaring which sites you want to form a set and then marking cookies as "SameParty" so that they are only sent for contexts inside of that set.

-The initial **origin trial** for First-Party Sets closed this month and work continues based on that feedback.
+The initial **origin trial** for First-Party Sets concluded this month and work continues based on that feedback.
 You can still continue to test via the feature flags and we'll update the docs as work progresses.